 My research interests are in consumer finance and demographic economics.
 I have studied various household financial decisions and am currently researching the relationship between human capital investments and household financial portfolios.

-Urvi Neelakantan is an economist in the Economic Education group of the Research Department.
+Urvi Neelakantan is a senior policy economist in the Research Department.
 She joined the Richmond Fed in 2010 after working as an assistant professor of consumer finance at the University of Illinois at Urbana-Champaign.

 Ph.D., University of Minnesota, 2005

 "Gender Differences in Wealth at Retirement" (with Yunhee Chang).
 American Economic Review 100, no. 2 (May 2010): 362-367.